pasosdeJesus/stable-sl/README.md

 ## Running in development mode

-The frontend is better served in SSL with an nginx proxy.
+The frontend is better served in SSL with nginx.
 See detailed instructions in packages/react-app/README.md